joonasrooben/shopee_PP/index.md

   - TF-IDF
   - Doc2Vec

-We won't cover each point extensively, we'll explore in detail the best approach (fine-tuned BERT).
-We will also touch upon the other approaches and see why they weren't on top of the game.
+We won't cover each point extensively, we'll explore in detail the most interesting approaches (BERT and fine-tuned BERT) (that also did quite well).
+We will also touch upon the other approaches.

 <b><u>BERT & fine-tuning BERT</u></b>
 <br>
-So as you might've guessed (or not), the best approach for extracting description embeddings was a fine-tuned BERT model.
 Now some of you may not know what BERT is or what it can do so here's a brief overview of BERT-like models.

 BERT is a pre-trained language model (PLM) (or language representation model).
 These are models trained in an unsupervised fashion on huge amounts of text by predicting masked words in sentences (and sometimes next sentence prediction - which is the case for BERT).
 These models learn to understand and represent language.
 A common architecture used today is the transformer architecture that uses the attention mechanism.
 As the model processes each word of the input sequence, attention allows the model to look at other words in the input sequence for clues that can help lead to a better encoding (or representation) for this word.
 The BERT architecture follows the following scheme (a stack of encoders- each encoder consisting of an attention mechanism layer a linear layer) [source](http://jalammar.github.io/illustrated-bert/)